Rural Business-Cooperative Service, USDA.

 1. Eligible Applicants.

-The Agency requires the following information to make an eligibility determination that an applicant is a national organization.
-These applications must include, but are not limited to, the following:
+The Agency requires information to make an eligibility determination through applications that must include, but are not limited to, the following:

 (b) Copies of applicant's organizational documents showing the applicant's legal existence and authority to perform the activities under the grant;

-(c) A proposed scope of work, including a description of the proposed Project, details of the proposed activities to be accomplished and timeframes for completion of each task, the number of months for the duration of the Project, and the estimated time it will take from grant approval to beginning of Project implementation;
+(c) A proposed scope of work, including a description of the proposed Project.
+Grant funds may be used for projects identified in § 4280.417(a) as either a business opportunity type grant or a business enterprise type grant.
+The scope of work must include details of the proposed activities to be accomplished and timeframes for completion of each task, the number of months duration of the Project, and the estimated time it will take from grant approval to beginning of Project implementation.
+In accordance with 7 CFR 4280.421, a Project must reasonably be expected to be completed within 1 full year after it has begun.

 (d) A written narrative that includes, at a minimum, the following items: